 About Us

 We are a specialty nursery growing herbaceous ornamental wildflowers, grasses, and select hybrids and cultivars.
 In creating our plant selection particular attention has been given to plants that are hardy, robust-growing, and low-maintenance while embodying a more natural and wild aesthetic.
-It is this very same selection of plants we as designers use to practice the art of naturalistic planting design, and we do not sell plants that we would not use for this purpose simply because it is profitable.
-Our sales approach is hands-on, and we go to great lengths to help customers understand the plants in our nursery from both an ecological and design perspective, often resulting in a personal consultation concerning the development of their garden.
+It is this very same selection of plants we as designers use to practice the art of naturalistic planting design.
+Our sales approach is hands-on, and we go to great lengths to help customers understand the plants in our nursery from both an ecological and design perspective, often resulting in a personal consultation concerning the development of their garden, and a tour of the nursery’s display gardens.

 We are keenly aware of the ongoing effort in the commercial plant industry to entice the public with an ever-increasing selection of plants.
 In our opinion, newly introduced hybrids and cultivars are often no better than already existing tried and true forms or species, and this effort often leads to confusing the gardener rather than enlightening.
 From these new introductions, we pick and choose carefully.
 One exception is the renewed interest and introduction of native plant cultivars which we believe is a very promising and beneficial trend.
 Professional trials for certain important genera can be found at the link to Mt.
 Cuba Center.
-Nonetheless, we actively select new plants for our nursery while being careful not to duplicate those already commercially available.
-These new selections are not only the result of the natural diversity found within the seeds we sow but of our ‘plant hunting’ efforts when from season to season we explore different local habitats to find indigenous plants with unique qualities.
-As new introductions to our nursery, such plants have the added benefit of potentially helping to support a wider array of wildlife.
-While looking through our plant selection, a description with the words “A local selection” means it has been propagated from local genetic stock that has been conscientiously harvested from the wild within a roughly 30-mile radius of the nursery.
-A visit to the ocean and shores and tributaries of Merrymeeting Bay, as well as fragments of sandplain grassland and open woodlands, each with their unique and diverse flora, provide untold inspiration.
+That said, we actively select new plants for our nursery.
+These new selections are not only the result of the genetic diversity found within the seeds we sow but of our ‘plant hunting’ effort when from season to season we explore different local habitats to find indigenous plants with unique qualities.
+As new introductions, such plants have the added benefit of potentially helping to support a wider array of wildlife while introducing new possibilities in design.
+When looking through our plant selection, a description with the words “A local selection” means it has been propagated from local genetic stock within a roughly 30-mile radius of the nursery.
+A visit to the ocean and the shores and tributaries of Merrymeeting Bay, as well as fragments of sandplain grassland, and open woodlands, each with their unique and diverse flora, provide untold inspiration.

-Michael L. Rosenzweig, Win-Win Ecology: How the Earth’s Species Can Survive in the Midst of Human Enterprise For us, naturalistic planting design is an aesthetic grounded in the natural world, and we look for inspiration as much in the spontaneity of natural areas as we do in highly designed gardens.
-No matter the source of our inspiration, gardening is always a living process that requires not only artistic vision but a basic understanding of the scientific disciplines of ecology, biology, and botany, making it wholly unique as an art form.
-Complete artistic expression is not yet achieved until all those creatures that flutter and buzz, creep, and crawl, find refuge in the plantings we create not only for us but for them.
+For us, naturalistic planting design is an aesthetic grounded in the natural world, and we look for inspiration as much in the spontaneity of natural areas as we do in highly designed gardens.
+No matter the source of our inspiration, gardening is always a living process that requires not only artistic vision but a basic understanding of the scientific disciplines of ecology, biology, and botany, which altogether makes it wholly unique as an art form.
+Complete artistic expression is not yet achieved until all those creatures that flutter and buzz, creep and crawl, find refuge in the plantings we create, not only for us, but for them.
 As both gardeners and nature lovers, our goal is to inspire and encourage imagination in the art of garden creation with respect to the dynamic beauty and emotion of nature.

 Display/Demonstration Gardens

-Campo di Fiori and its three different display gardens are not only a showcase for the natural beauty of plants but a place of ongoing experimentation in designing with them.
-Every year and every season is different, and these gardens by nature are forever works-in-progress.
+Campo di Fiori and its three different display gardens is not only a showcase for the natural beauty of plants but a place of ongoing experimentation in designing with them.
+Every year and every season is different, and these gardens, like all gardens, are by nature forever works-in-progress.

 Perennial Meadow